duke-alibubu/RN_CLI_TestApp/Readme.md

 - Try Sound Component with control? if necessary?
 - Why does Video fail while installed?
 - Explore other kind of navigators!
+- On swipe left/right, display new page !!